Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 Who Are These Learners?

-Finally, children with visual disabilities may qualify for special education services due to developmental delays or dual sensory impairments (hearing and vision loss) or Deafblindness.
+Finally, children who are blind or low vision may qualify for special education services due to developmental delays or dual sensory impairments (hearing and vision loss) or Deafblindness.
 To ensure access to a free and appropriate public education (FAPE), these students must be appropriately assessed for instructional strengths and needs by fully qualified teachers of students with visual impairments (TVIs) and/or orientation and mobility instructors (O&Ms).

 What Is the Expanded Core Curriculum (ECC) for These Learners?

 For example, many people think braille is only an “academic skill” or a literacy medium that is too complicated for children with intellectual disabilities.
 In truth, braille, like print, is simply a symbolic communication system.
-If a student would be provided with a functional or sight word literacy program in print (except the student has a visual disability), then that student should be given the opportunity to learn the same functional literacy skills in an appropriate and accessible tactile medium.
+If a student would be provided with a functional or sight word literacy program in print if the child wasn’t blind, then that student should be given the opportunity to learn the same functional literacy skills in an appropriate and accessible tactile medium.

 The same is true for children with complex needs who can access print with modifications or optical devices.
 For children whose co-existing disabilities limit their access to print or braille, there are also tactile symbols and augmented communication systems that can help children express and receive communication in a variety of settings including home, classroom, community, and work environments.